Exploring the Optimal Size of Grid-forming Energy Storage in an Off-grid Renewable P2H System under Multi-timescale Energy Management: Results and Discussions

 The simulation results with a WT tripping at 5 s are depicted in Figs. \ref{fig:CODE_Power} and \ref{fig:CODE_SOC-f}.
 When the WT trips at 5 s, the frequency drops sharply, while the BESS output increases rapidly to prevent frequency collapse.
 The EH is activated when the frequency deviation reaches 0.35 Hz.
 Subsequently, power shedding commands are sent to all AELs.
 The electrolytic load decreases from 15 MW to 10 MW with a maximal ramping rate of 0.5 MW/s after 1 s, allowing the frequency to recover to its rated value within 1.5 s.
 Meanwhile, the BESS output decreases back to the initial state.

 By contrast, without the EH, AELs cannot be regulated to respond promptly to the power loss.
 Their loads slowly reduce from 15 MW to 10 MW as commanded by the LF strategy.
-This process takes nearly 29 s, causing the frequency to increase tardily.
+This process takes nearly 29 s, causing the slow recovery of frequency.
 During this period, the BESS maintains its output to balance the power loss, leading to a decrease of 0.8\% in its SOC.

-Note that the system remains stable when the WT is tripped in both settings (w/ and w/o enabling the EH strategy).
-The proposed EH utilizes the flexibility of AELs to mitigate SOC variation during emergencies, thereby reducing the required BESS capacity.
-We also want to remark that although the proposed EH is reasonably effective, further exploration is needed to fully understand the potential and limitations of OReP2HS in addressing emergencies.
+Note that the system remains stable when the WT is tripped under both settings (with and without the EH strategy).
+The proposed EH strategy leverages the flexibility of AELs to mitigate SOC variations during emergencies, thereby reducing the required BESS capacity.

+{We also want to remark that the proposed lookup-table-based EH is designed for practical and straightforward implementation in real-world projects.
+Equipping the system with more advanced emergency handling mechanisms (e.g., adaptive strategies) may further improve performance and reduce the required BESS capacity.
+Although the proposed EH strategy is reasonably effective, further exploration is needed to fully understand the potential and limitations of the OReP2HS in addressing emergencies.}